 Issues regarding the distribution of real estate in a divorce case are common problems.
-If the parties are agreeing that one spouse shall have exclusive use of the marital home, they have to make it clear that exclusive use of the home will terminate upon the remarriage of the spouse in possession of the home.
+If the parties are in agreement that one spouse shall have exclusive use of the marital home, they have to make it clear that exclusive use of the home will terminate upon the remarriage of the spouse in possession of the home.
 If there are minor children exclusive occupancy will usually end when the youngest child attains the age of 18 or upon completion of high school, unless there is an agreement to the contrary.

 Dissipation of marital assets is an integral aspect of equitable distribution.
 If one spouse decides to spend money in an irresponsible fashion, that may be considered dissipation of marital funds.
 In a situation like this, the full value of the account, prior to the dissipation, will be assigned to that particular spouse’s share of the equitable distribution.
 What exactly is dissipation of marital funds?
 Dissipation has to be much more than simply using money from a bank account after the separation, which was utilized to pay marital bills and to pay marital expenses.

 Dissipation requires a reckless and intentional spending of the money, for one spouse’s own personal benefit, at a point in time when he or she knew that the marriage was experiencing a breakdown, and divorce was on the horizon.
 An interesting question arises when income that is generated from a non-marital business interest is used to support the family and pay marital expenses during the marriage.
 This can potentially turn the business into a marital asset.